photo by Aron Visuals

 3. Organise your own death.

-Again, one of the stresses we can be unconsciously experiencing about death and dying is worry that we will mleave others in the lurch, or that we aren’t organised and prepared.
+Again, with a fear of death we can be unconsciously worried that we will leave others in the lurch, or that we aren’t organised and prepared.
 And yet we keep putting off the very things that could help with that, such as:

 If you feel macabre about even beginning with any of this, start small.
 Just write out a rough sketch of your will and see how it feels.
 Or ask a friend if they would like to get organised around this sort of thing together.